killipso-wq/nfl-gpp-simlab/README.md

 - Compare our projections to the site projections from your 2025 players.csv (delta, coverage, accuracy).
 - Identify low-owned upside “darts” via a Boom score (1–100) and dart_flag.
 - Provide a robust Streamlit UI: upload players.csv, click run, analyze outputs, download all artifacts or a single ZIP.
-- Also offer a CLI adapter to produce players.csv (and optional ownership.csv) directly from nfl_data_py when you don’t have a site file.
+- Also offer a  produce players.csv (and optional ownership.csv) directly from nfl_data_py when you don’t have a site file.

 --------------------------------------------------------------------------------